CodyEngel/GoByExample/README.md

 26. [Non-Blocking Channel Operations](https://gobyexample.com/non-blocking-channel-operations) basic sends and receives on channels are blocking.
 However, we can use select with a default clause to implement non-blocking sends, receives, and even non-blocking multi-way selects.
 [Source](/main/non-blocking-channel-operations.go)
+27. [Closing Channels](https://gobyexample.com/closing-channels) closing a channel indicates that no more values will be sent on it.
+This can be useful to communicate completion to the channel’s receivers.
+[Source](/main/closing-channels.go)